zgavin1/GoodMOOCs/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+"GoodMoocs" is a clone of GoodReads built using Ruby on Rails and React.js.
+GoodMoocs allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
-- [ ] Organize notes within Notebooks
+- [ ] Review, rate MOOCs (online courses) by different criteria.
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Track courses with a wishlist.
-- [ ] Search through notes for blocks of text
+- [ ] Set course reminders (registration, start, and due/dates).
-- [ ] Apply complex styling to notes while editing
+- [ ] Have courses suggested to users based on past ratings.
-- [ ] Set reminders on notes
+- [ ] Chat with other users.

 ## Design Docs
 * [View Wireframes][view]